euvl/vue-notification/README.md

 Vue.use(Notifications, { velocity })
 ```

-In the template you will have to set `animation-type="velocity"`.
+In the template, set the `animation-type` prop:

 ```vue
 <notifications animation-type="velocity"/>
 ```

-The animation configuration consists of 2 objects/functions: `enter` and `leave`, which defaults to:
+The default configuration is:

 ```js
 {